Incontinence

 In most instances of functional incontinence, the bladder, urethra, and sphincter mechanism is functioning correctly, and the incontinence results from problems outside the urinary tract.
 These external problems impede the person’s ability to respond appropriately to the need to void.
 The most frequent types of impairments resulting in functional incontinence are:

-- Impaired mobility
+• Impaired mobility

-- Impaired cognitive function
+• Impaired cognitive function

 Impaired mobility can pose several difficulties for individuals, including an inability to reach the restroom in time to void and a hampered ability to prepare for voiding.
 In some cases, the person may be dependent on others for assistance with toileting, and if assistance is not readily available, incontinence may occur.

 Impaired cognition can have several causes, such as advanced dementia.
-In cases of cognitive impairment, the person does not recognize the urge to void or is unable to recall the stages of voiding (WOCN, 2016).
+In cases of cognitive impairment, the person does not recognize the urge to void or is unable to recall the stages of voiding (WOCN, 2021).

 Neurogenic Bladder

 Patients with neurogenic bladder have no sensory awareness of bladder filling.
 They are unable to instigate voiding and have lost control over the urinary sphincter.
-This inability to maintain continence is due to a loss of communication between the cerebral cortex, the brain stem, the bladder, and the sphincter muscle.
+This inability to maintain continence is due to a loss of communication between the cerebral cortex, the brainstem, the bladder, and the sphincter muscle.
 Since the patient has lost voluntary control over voiding, bladder emptying happens due to reflex arc responding to bladder filling.

 Peyronie’s Disease

 The name of this condition is somewhat misleading, since it is not an actual disease but a condition that results from injury or damage to the penile tissue.
-The consequence of this injury is the development of an irregular twist or curvature of the penis (NAFC, 2018b).
+The consequence of this injury is the development of an irregular twist or curvature of the penis (UCF, 2020).
 Peyronie’s disease is caused by a problem with wound healing, leading to an accumulation of collagen tissue on the shaft of the penis.
 This can occur after a single traumatic event or due to frequent minute injuries during sexual intercourse.
 Other causes include:

-- Vigorous sport activities
+• Vigorous sports activities

-- Autoimmune conditions, such as scleroderma
+• Autoimmune conditions, such as scleroderma

-- Diabetes
+• Diabetes

-- Heredity
+• Heredity

 (NIDDK, 2020)

-- Firm lumps on the shaft of the penis
+• Firm lumps on the shaft of the penis

-- Shortening of the penis
+• Shortening of the penis

-- Erectile dysfunction
+• Erectile dysfunction

-- Pain with or without an erection
+• Pain with or without an erection

-(NAFC, 2018b)
+(NAFC, 2022d)

 Incontinence in Children